 Service members on post-birth 12-month operational deferment may request to terminate deferment at any point after their convalescent leave.
 The Service member should submit the waiver request via a NAVPERS 1306/7 sent to their individual detailer and must include endorsements from the Service member, current or prospective operational command, and the member's HCP.
 Waivers will be granted on an individual basis and will be coordinated with PERS-454.

 If I am pregnant and separating from the Navy before my baby is due, am I eligible for maternity medical treatment following separation?

-You are eligible to receive 12 weeks of maternity care following delivery, ONLY under the following conditions:
+You are eligible to receive 6 weeks of maternity and infant care following delivery, ONLY under the following conditions: